apache/forrest/tools/xxe/README.txt

 ==========
 * For XXEv2.5p3+
   * Extract into the XXE application config directory (e.g. D:\Program Files\XMLmind_XML_Editor\config)
+    OR
+  * Extract into your XXE user directory (e.g. ~/.xxe/addon/config) (only in version 1.3+ of this config) From version 1.3, this is the recommended installation location, as it permits upgrading XXE without having to reinstall this config
 * For XXEv2.5p2 or prior you also need to do
   * Open XXE
   * select Options > Options > Schema > Add File